-Epiphone full line catalogue.
-Page 2 shows Epiphone's finest instruments: mostly thin-line (the exception being the Broadway, which is full-bodied) electric spanish jazz guitars, from the special-order only Emperor, to the professional amp/guitar outfit with amplifier controls built into the guitar's scratchplate.
+Epiphone full line catalog.
+Page 2 shows Epiphone's finest instruments: mostly thin-line (the exception being the Broadway, which is full-bodied) electric Spanish jazz guitars, from the special-order only Emperor, to the professional amp/guitar outfit with amplifier controls built into the guitar's scratchplate.
 Naturally these were all semi-acoustic instruments (even the Caiola is hollow-bodied, despite the lack of f-holes.

-Models shown are: Emperor, Sheraton, Broadway, Professional outfit, and the first catalogue inclusion of the Caiola; the signature model of Jazz musician Al Caiola.
+Models shown are: Emperor E 112T, Sheraton E 212TNV, Broadway E 252, Professional outfit, and the first catalog inclusion of the Caiola; the signature model of Jazz musician Al Caiola.
 Descriptions continue on the next page.

 The September 1964 prices of these guitars were as follows: Epiphone Emperor, $935; Sheraton, $580-645; Broadway, $415/435; Caiola, $550; Professional, $560/$670.
 The Sheraton came in a number of variations, accounting for the range in prices: with and without a Tremotone vibrato and in natural, shaded or cherry finishes.